dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 *A story about what it really takes to send someone to do a job for you, and why that turns out to be a genuinely hard problem we're now being forced to solve because of AI agents.*

 AI agents are software that doesn't just answer questions, it goes off and *does things* for you: books the flight, files the expense, orders the groceries, emails the client.
-The moment software starts acting on your behalf in the real world, spending your money and touching your accounts, a hard question shows up: how does everyone involved know the agent is really acting for you, only doing what you allowed, and nothing more?
+The moment software starts acting on your behalf in the real world, spending your money and touching your accounts, an important question comes up: how does everyone involved know the agent is really acting for you, only doing what you allowed, and nothing more?

 **AAuth** is a protocol built to answer exactly that.
-It gives an agent its own provable identity, a way to carry your authority without holding the keys to your whole life, a trusted party that can confirm your consent in the moment, and a way to wrap an open-ended job in an approved "mission" that can be checked and called off.
+It gives an agent its own provable identity, a way to carry your authority without giving it broad access to everything you own, a trusted party that can confirm your consent in the moment, and a way to wrap an open-ended job in an approved "mission" that can be checked and called off.
 You can read more about it at [aauth.dev](https://aauth.dev/).

 This post is the gentle on-ramp.
 Instead of starting with tokens and signatures and well-known endpoints, we'll start with something everyone already understands: a parent sending a kid to the corner shop.
-By the end you'll have a feel for the whole problem space AAuth is trying to cover, from the easy parts that are basically solved to the genuinely hard parts that the industry is still working out, and the jargon will stop feeling like a foreign language.
+By the end you'll have a feel for the whole problem space AAuth is trying to cover, from the easy parts that are basically solved to the genuinely hard parts that the industry is still working out, and the terminology should feel more familiar.
 No prior identity or security background needed.

 ## Picture it: a summer afternoon in the 1990s